mandalaritra1/zjet/README.md

 # Differential Jet Mass Analysis for Z+Jets Events

-This script (`run.py`) performs a differential jet mass analysis for Z+Jets events with NanoAODv9, using various options for MC generation, systematic variations, and optional Dask support.
+This script (`run.py`) performs a differential jet mass analysis for Z+Jets events with NanoAODv9.

 ## Requirements